apache/skywalking/docs/en/guides/Java-Plugin-Development-Guide.md

 1. Develop and test.
 1. Send the pull request and ask for review.
 1. Provide the automatic test cases.
-1. The plugin committers approves your plugins after automatic test cases provided and the tests passed in our CI.
+1. The plugin committers approve your plugins after automatic test cases provided and the tests passed in our CI.
 1. The plugin accepted by SkyWalking.